Gantt Chart in Excel (Table of contents)

 - Go to Insert Tab & In the charts group, Go to Bar Charts and select 3-D stacked bar chart(we can choose either 2-D or 3-D.

-- In the legend entries(Legend Entries means a data which is located on the right-hand side of the chart), right-click on the Chart, and we can see a “Select Data” option.
+- In the legend entries(Legend Entries means data located on the right-hand side of the chart), right-click on the Chart and see a “Select Data” option.

-Click on “Select Data”, a pop-up menu will appear in that go to Legend Series> Add.
+Click on “Select Data”, and a pop-up menu will appear that goes to Legend Series> Add.

 - Click on it, and an Edit series pops out.

-- After clicking ok, we are again back to our select data dialog box.
+- After clicking ok, we return to our select data dialog box again.
 In the horizontal axis, the label clicks on the edit button.

 - In the axis label range, select all the tasks.